Intro to DeFi Yield Farming: Crypto’s Hottest Trend

 Let’s catch you up a bit on Decentralized Finance (DeFi).
-Basically, DeFi allows its supporters and users to have full control of their assets through the use of peer to peer (P2P) decentralized applications (Dapps).
-The movement strives to further decentralize the already decentralized crypto market, giving users the ability to move currency around without any governing body controlling them like an invisible hand.
+Basically, DeFi allows its supporters and users to have complete control of their assets through peer-to-peer (P2P) decentralized applications (Dapps).
+The movement strives to decentralize the crypto market even further, giving users the ability to move currency around without a governing body controlling them like an invisible hand.

 - Start of something new